Nature Endowmentbiodiversitycarbon sequestrationnative woodland Ireland

 Why Not Just Plant Trees?

 Anyone can plant trees.
-What makes the Woodland Bank different is the permanence and the connection.
+What makes the Nature Endowment different is the permanence and the connection.

 Most afforestation schemes plant fast-growing commercial species — Sitka spruce, typically — and harvest them in 30–40 years.
 It’s forestry, not restoration.
 The ecological value is limited and temporary.

-The Woodland Bank is permanent native woodland.
+The Nature Endowment is permanent native woodland.
 No harvest.
 No conversion.
 No expiry date.
 And it’s connected to homes through a legal covenant that ensures funding in perpetuity.

 Every home sold adds to the endowment.
 Every year that passes deepens the ecological value.
-The Woodland Bank doesn’t just grow trees.
+The Nature Endowment doesn’t just grow trees.
 It grows a permanent natural asset that becomes more valuable — ecologically and economically — with every decade.

 The Scale Ahead

-Our pilot Woodland Bank will be 2–5 hectares.
+Our pilot woodland will be 2–5 hectares.
 That’s the beginning.

 By Year 5, we expect to manage 35+ hectares of permanent native woodland.
-By Year 10, our target is 106 hectares across multiple Woodland Banks in Ireland — which would make it one of the largest privately-funded native woodland restoration programmes in the country.
+By Year 10, our target is 106 hectares across multiple woodlands in Ireland — which would make it one of the largest privately-funded native woodland restoration programmes in the country.

 Your children will walk through woodland that exists because your home exists.